UMN-CMS/ldmx-scripts/batch/README.md

 - "your hdfs directory" : This refers to `/hdfs/cms/user/$USER/ldmx/`
 - "your local directory" : This refers to `/local/cms/user/$USER/ldmx/`

-## Build Stable Installation
-First, we need to create a "stable" installation of ldmx-sw so that the batch jobs can be running along in the background and you can keep doing other things.
-This directory has a bash script called `make_stable.sh` that will do this process for you.
-It can be run from (almost) anywhere, so a bash alias has been written for it in the `condor_env.sh` script.

-When you get the source code at `<your-local-dir>/ldmx-sw/` to where you want it.
-Then simply run `ldmx-make-stable` to create a stable installation at `<your-local-dir>/stable-installs/` and you can move on to the next step.
+## Production Image
+First, we need to create the image that will be used to run all of the jobs.
+The image you need may already exist (for example, it could be one of the releases of ldmx-sw); however, you may need to create your own production image.
+The instructions for creating a production image are available [on ldmx-sw GitHub pages](https://ldmx-software.github.io/docs/custom-production-image.html).
+Both ldmx-sw and ldmx-analysis have Dockerfiles that will give you a good place to start with creating a docker image and they both have GitHub Actions that allow each branch of the repositories to be built into docker images provided certain conditions are met.

 ## Config Script